izzytoot/minishell/README.md

 ## 1. About the project
 This project was done in partnership with [**Daniela Padilha**](https://github.com/Daniela-Padilha).

-A polished, mini‑version of a Unix shell written in pure C. This isn’t just an exercise - it’s about building a real, working Command-Line Interface interpreter that plays nicely with pipes, redirections, heredocs, expansions, signals, and error handling.
+It's a polished, mini‑version of a Unix shell written in pure C. This isn’t just an exercise - it’s about building a real, working Command-Line Interface interpreter that plays nicely with pipes, redirections, heredocs, expansions, signals, and error handling.

 ## 2. What It Does
 1. Reads user input (with readline support for line editing and history);